laravel/docs/reverb.md

 ## Installation

 > [!WARNING]
-> Laravel Reverb requires PHP 8.2+.
+> Laravel Reverb requires PHP 8.2+ and Laravel 10.47+.

 You may use the Composer package manager to install Reverb into your Laravel project.
 Since Reverb is currently in beta, you will need to explicitly install the beta release: